-The Swan Boat story dates back to the 1870's when Robert Paget, whose descendants continue to operate the business, was granted a boat for hire license by the City of Boston.
+The Swan Boat story dates back to the 1870s when Robert Paget, whose descendants continue to operate the business, was granted a boat for hire licensed by the City of Boston.
 Rowing a small boat in the Public Garden lagoon was a favorite summer pastime for city residents during the day and evening.

 In 1877, Robert introduced a catamaran-style boat to the lagoon.
 This boat was designed atop two pontoons and allowed passengers to sit on benches in front of the captain.
 The boat was foot-propelled like a bicycle attached to a paddle wheel.
 To cover the apparatus and wrap around the captain, Robert designed a swan.

 Robert and his wife Julia were opera fans and the idea for the swan came from the opera Lohengrin.
 The Richard Wagner opera is based on a medieval German story in which Lohengrin, a knight of the Grail, crosses a river in a boat drawn by a swan to defend the innocence of his heroine, Princess Elsa.

 From the late 1800s until the mid-1940s, the Swan Boats and the row boats operated together in the Public Garden.

 Robert lived only one year after the first Swan Boats were launched.
 He died in 1878 at the age of 42 and his wife Julia, a young widow with four children, assumed full management of the new enterprise.
 For over three decades—and before women had the legal right to vote—Julia managed the family business while raising her children.
 Since a woman-owned business was so rare, Julia was required for many years to gather signatures of support from local business owners in the Back Bay.

 In 1914, Julia’s youngest son John and his wife Ella carried forward the tradition of the Paget family’s Swan Boats.
 During this period, with increasing popularity for the ride, the boats were expanded in size to five benches that would accommodate 20 passengers per boat.